harsha1597/Ultimate_TICTACTOE/README.md

 2. Tic_tac_toe_small.cpp

 Ultimate_tictactoe.cpp executes the playable code.
-It inherits froms Tic_tac_toe_small.cpp, however this file is not meant to be executed.
+It inherits from Tic_tac_toe_small.cpp, however this file is not meant to be executed.

 Keep both files in the same folder and run "Ultimate_tictactoe.cpp" file  using any GNU GCC C++ Compiler.